oldgrandma101/Comp-472-project/README.md

 clean_images(list_of_dirty_pictures): Image processing, including resizing, increasing brightness, and converting to grayscale images

 kcrossfold.py: Ensuring the robustness and stability of the model under different data splitting and evaluating the model performance in 10-fold cross-validation.

+updated_evaluation.py: Calculating multiple performance metrics to fully evaluate the model's performance.

+updated_evaluation.py: Calculating the loss and accuracy on the training set and verification set, and output the information.

 **Excuting the code:**
 Data Cleaning